POS Product Configuration

 }

-Translations of product names and descriptions can be provided in the JSON.
+Translations are supported for all product types and both the name and description can be set with a translated value.
+Additionally, category names and descriptions can be translated. can be provided in the JSON.
 A base name is always required but translations are optional.
-Translations are supported for all product types.

-See the language tags supported in the page below;
+See all language tags supported via the link below;

 ▶ Language Tags